Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Address: Subscriber’s wallet address

     - Value:

-      - Minimum ADA
+      - -100 ADA
-      - Subscription Token Asset (if applicable)

-  + *Payments Validator UTxO*
+  + *Payment Validator UTxO*

-    - Address: Payments validator script address
+    - Address: Payment validator script address

     - Datum:

-      - updated_datum: Updated metadata with extended subscription details
+      - datum listed in @payment-datum

     - Value:

-      - Increased ADA to cover the extended subscription period
+      - 110 ADA: Increased ADA to cover the extended subscription period
-      - Reference NFT Asset
+      - 1 Payment NFT Asset

 === Spend :: Unsubscribe
+\
+This transaction allows the owner of an Account NFT to unsubscribe from a particular service by spending a Payment UTxO, unlocking the remainig pre-paid subscription fee to their own wallet address and creating a Penalty UTxO.

+\
+#figure(
+  image("./images/unsubscribe-image.png", width: 100%),
+  caption: [Unsubscribe UTxO diagram],
+)
+\

 ==== Inputs
 \